cathzzr2/cathzzr2/README.md

 - 🌱 I’m currently learning Computer Science @Barnard
 - 🔭 I’m currently working on projects in Swift, CUDA, Go, and more
 - ⚡ A fun fact about me is I once got lost in Venice at 10 but clueless in Italian!
-- 💬 Ask me about anything cuddly about Xiaobai & Lambor 🐈
+- 💬 Ask me anything cuddly about Xiaobai & Lambor 🐈
 - 😄 Pronouns: She/Her

 ### 📫 Reach out to me @